ceydab/Data-Analysis-and-Visualization-SPSS-PowerBI-Tableau/READme.md

 The SPSS reports were written as a part of my bachelor's level statistics course.

 ## **Power BI Projects**
 1. **Energy Consumption PowerBI**: This report is a one-page report of energy consumption information from 11 buildings in the USA.
-The dataset is accessible at [here](https://github.com/Nikhil-Sawhney/Power-BI/blob/main/Energy%20Consumption%20Dashboard/Energy%20Consumptions%20Dataset.xlsx).
+The dataset is accessible [here](https://github.com/Nikhil-Sawhney/Power-BI/blob/main/Energy%20Consumption%20Dashboard/Energy%20Consumptions%20Dataset.xlsx).

+## **Tableau Projects**
+1. **Netflix Movies & TV Shows**: This is a one-page visual repost of Netflix TV Shows and Movies.
+The dataset is accessible [here](https://www.kaggle.com/datasets/shivamb/netflix-shows)